xaerru/NVelox/README.md

 NVelox is under development.

-The old configuration has moved to the [lua](https://github.com/Xaerru/NVelox/tree/lua) branch.
+The Neovim configuration has moved to the [lua](https://github.com/Xaerru/NVelox/tree/lua) branch.